arvindaffa/mini-project-fullstack/README.md

 ## Future Enhancements
 You can:
 - Add API Endpoint for Create, Update, and Delete.
+- Add more table to make a relation e.g. Salary_Table
 - Add user authentication for restricted access.
 - Implement role-based access control for admin and user roles.
 - Include advanced reporting features for employee data.